Robust Millimeter Beamforming via Self-Supervised Hybrid Deep Learning: System Model

 \section{System Model}

 In this section, we first introduce the system model for the considered mmWave communication scenario, and then present a rate-maximization optimization problem.
-We consider the downlink holographic MIMO (HMIMO) based mmWave communication system\cite{holographic}, where there are a base station (BS) equipped with a HMIMO of $N_t$ antenna elements, and $N_{RF} $ radio frequency chains.
+We consider the downlink MIMO-based mmWave communication system\cite{holographic}, where there is a base station (BS) equipped with an array of $N_t$ antenna elements, and $N_{RF} $ radio frequency chains.
 In the receiver, there are $N_r$ single-antenna mobile users.
 Due to the heavy attenuation of mmWave, we only consider the line of sight (LOS) dominant paths between BS and users.
 We denote the transmitted symbol as $\mathbf{x} \in C^{N_{RF}} \times 1 $, with average energy being $E\left\{|\mathbf{x}\mathbf{x}^H|\right\}=I$.
 We adopt a narrowband block-fading channel model in which the $k\text{-}th$ user observes the received signal as

 where $\mathbf{h}$ is the $ N_t \times 1$ vector that represents the mmWave channel between the BS and user, and $\mathbf{v} \in C^{N_t \times N_{RF} }$ is the beamforming matrix. $n$ is the additive noise satisfying the circularly symmetric complex Gaussian distribution with zero mean and covariance $\sigma^{2}$.